 - i. encourage authorities to set a single CIL rate for strategic sites?
 Yes/No - ii. for sites with multiple existing uses, set out that CIL liabilities should be calculated on the basis of the majority existing use for small sites?
 Yes/No - iii. set out that, for other sites, CIL liabilities should be calculated on the basis of the majority existing use where 80% or more of the site is in a single existing use?
-Yes/No - iv.
+Yes/Noiv.
+What comments if any do you have on using a threshold of 80% or more of a site. - iv.
 What comments, if any, do you have on using a threshold of 80% or more of a site being in a single existing use, to determine where CIL liabilities should be calculated on the basis of the majority existing use?